The Virginia Reel was one of the most exciting and untempered rollercoasters to have graced the world’s amusement parks.

 Blackpool’s model was the last full-scale Virginia Reel still operating anywhere in the world, as the ride fell victim to the rise of the steel rollercoaster.

 There is some brief but charming footage on YouTube which shows Blackpool’s Virginia Reel in the 1920s.

 The clip’s uploading is a welcome immortalised snapshot a ride type that the world has now lost forever.

 Or almost lost.

 In a distant town on East Anglia’s coast, a final remnant of the Virginia Reel legacy lives on.

 The Tyrolean Tubtwist, found at Great Yarmouth’s historical Joyland amusement park, is a miniature, powered and much more moderate cousin of the classic ride.

-It is certainly worth the trip for nostalgia – or to almost witness history – but unfortunately, only those who experienced the original Virginia Reels will know what everyone else is missing.
+It is certainly worth the trip for nostalgia – and to almost witness history – but unfortunately, only those who experienced the original Virginia Reels will know what everyone else is missing.